jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 Deliver Immediate Time\-
 to\-Value
-OverWatch continuous threat hunting is an integral part of the CrowdStrike Falcon Complete managed detection and response service.
+OverWatch continuous threat hunting is an integral part of the CrowdStrike Falcon Complete™ managed detection and response service.
 OverWatch threat hunters collaborate closely with their counterparts in Falcon Complete, exchanging information about their respective discoveries to facilitate both deeper investigation and rapid remediation.
 It is not uncommon for new customers to experience the power of this